lensesio/kafka-connect-ui/docker/README.md

 Visit http://localhost:8000 to see the UI.

+| **Important**: For the `CONNECT_URL` you have to use an IP address or a domain
+    that can be resolved to it. **You can't use** `localhost` even if you serve Connect's REST port at your localhost.
+The reason for this is that a docker container has its own network, so your _localhost_ is different from the container's _localhost_.
+As an example, if you are in your home network and have an IP address of `192.168.5.65` and run Connect from your computer, instead of `http://127.0.1:8083` you must use `http://192.168.5.65:8083`.

 Please note that because Connect does not send CORS headers, we have to proxy it.
 What this means for you, is that Connect, while running the container, is accessible via `http://your.address:8000/api/kafka-connect`.
 If this is a